tedneward/Azgaarnoth/Creatures/Dragonspawn.md

 >- **Challenge** 3
 >___
 >#### Actions
->***Charge.***.
-If the bluespawn thunderlizard moves at least 20 feet straight toward a target and then hits it with a gore attack on the same turn, the target takes an extra 14 (2d8 +5) piercing damage.
+>***Charge.*** If the bluespawn thunderlizard moves at least 20 feet straight toward a target and then hits it with a gore attack on the same turn, the target takes an extra 14 (2d8 +5) piercing damage.
 If the target is a creature, it must succeed on a DC 15 Strength saving throw or be knocked prone.
 If the target is an object or structure (wall, etc) then the thunderlizard gains advantage on the attack and damage rolls.
 >
->***Gore.***.
-Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
+>***Gore.*** Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
 Hit: 14 (2d8 + 5) piercing damage.
 >
->***Lightning Arc (Recharge 5-6).***.
-The bluespawn stormlizard arcs lightning in a 30-foot line that is 5 feet wide.
+>***Lightning Arc (Recharge 5-6).*** The bluespawn stormlizard arcs lightning in a 30-foot line that is 5 feet wide.
 Each creature in that cone must make a DC 12 Dexterity saving throw, taking 22 (4d10) lightning damage on a failed save, or half as much damage on a successful one.
 >
 >#### Reaction
->***Electricity Link.***.
-A bluespawn stormlizard can cause a line of electricity to fire from its horn to that of another bluespawn stormlizard within 100 feet.
+>***Electricity Link.*** A bluespawn stormlizard can cause a line of electricity to fire from its horn to that of another bluespawn stormlizard within 100 feet.
 Creatures in the line must succeed on a DC 12 Dexterity saving throw or take 2d10 (11) points of lightning damage.
 >

 ---